Special Education Community Advisory Committee (CAC)

 b.
 Public notification of the existence of the committee activities and all meeting dates may be posted at all school sites and sent to news papers, radio, and television media upon written request.

 c.
 Minutes of the committee meetings are on record in the Orange Unified School District Pupil Services Office and available to the public upon request.

 d.
 An annual report, including an evaluation of all activities of the Community Advisory Committee may be submitted to the Pupil Services/SELPA Director and then submitted to the Orange Unified School District Board of Education on a yearly basis and available to the public when deemed necessary by the Pupil Services/SELPA Director.

-Welcome back to the 2017-2018 school year.
-Any parents interested in being a member of the CAC or applying for a board position on the CAC please contact the Special Education Department at 714-628-5550 or Rachele Dale at email@example.com.
+Welcome to the Special Education Community Advisory Committee (CAC).
+Any parents interested in being a member of the CAC or applying for a board position on the CAC please contact the Special Education Department at 714-628-5547 or Kassy Makena at firstname.lastname@example.org.
 We look forward to an exciting school year.

 Directions to Meetings

 Contact the Special Education Department for further information (714-628-5550).